This post covers the summary of all significant probate cases in Tanzania

 While section 15(1)(c) of the Magistrates Courts Act 1963 (now s.
 19 of the Magistrates’ Courts Act 1984) did not specify the particulars relating to the administration of estates, the order of the Chief Justice published as Government Notice No. 320 of 1964 conferred jurisdiction on primary courts in matters of administration of estates regardless of whether the subject-matter is land registered under the Land Registration Ordinance, provided the applicable law is customary or Islamic law, other than matters falling under the Marriage, Divorce, and Succession (Non-Christian Asiatics) Ordinance.

-Appeal dismissed in its entirety.
+The appeal was dismissed in its entirety.

 GEORGE A MMARI AND ANANDE A MMARI 1995 TLR 146 (HC)

 The appellants challenged the validity of a will drawn by their deceased father while hospitalized bequeathing a house to their stepmother.
-The will was attested by the said stepmother, i.e. wife of the testator, and the doctor who was attending the deceased.
+The will was attested by the said stepmother, i.e. wife of the testator, and the doctor who was attending to the deceased.

 (i) For a will drawn up by a literate person to be valid it must be attested, besides the wife (wives), by at least two persons of whom one must be a relative of the deceased;